jamesaduncan/link-include/README.md

 element cannot have a link element as a child.
 To work around this kind of problem, a link-include element can specify a destination for the included elements, by providing a selector in the _destination_ attribute.

+## Identifying added nodes

+If the first included element has an _id_ attribute, it is noted in the link element's _for_ attribute when the include has completed loading.

 ## Events